Partnering with Local Businesses for Community Build Playground Fundraising

 Click to Enlarge

-Many of our potential community build playground clients consider contacting local business in order to obtain sponsorships, gain additional volunteers or receive in-kind donations for products or services.
+Many of our potential community build playground clients consider contacting local business and partnering with local businesses in order to obtain sponsorships, gain additional volunteers or receive in-kind donations for products or services.
 Often these groups do not know how to begin the process because they may lack the experience or the confidence to approach businesses.
 The truth is these partnerships can be very beneficial to both parties.

 Less can be more.
 A small group of volunteers to spearhead the fundraising effort from local businesses is generally best to avoid duplication of efforts and the ability for everyone to stay in communication with one another.
 One individual should act as the leader and one person should be in charge of keeping track of all business partnership activity.
 Recording what letters have been sent, what companies have been contacted and what donations or pledges have been received is very important.
 You certainly don’t want to have these individuals or companies approached again if they have already made some commitment.
 That would be uncomfortable for both entities.
 Good record keeping is essential for follow-up and ultimately acknowledgements and thank you letters.